milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

           @content)]))
 ```

-so with map we iterate through all posts and render it's attributes with different html elements. let's add posts component to card
+So with map we iterate through all posts and render it's attributes with different html elements.
+Let's add posts component to card.

 ```
 (defn card [ [ index data ] ]